SBU-BMI/PathDB/quip/web/themes/contrib/d8w3css/README.txt

 drupal8_w3css_subtheme you will have all the necessary files for start up theme.
 Steps for creating a new sub theme.

-1) Copy the sub-theme from the Drupal8 W3CSS Theme and paste it in your custom theme directory.
+1) Copy the sub-theme from the W3CSS Theme and paste it in your custom theme directory.

 2) Re-name the copied folder to have the new sub-theme name.
-Example: my new sub-theme is Titto.
-I will rename the folder from "drupal8_w3css_subtheme" to "titto".
+Example: my new sub-theme is w3css_subtheme.
+I will rename the folder from "drupal8_w3css_subtheme" to "w3css_subtheme".

-3) Open the new named sub-theme folder "titto" and change the following files' names from:

-drupal8_w3css_subtheme.theme >> To >> titto.theme
+3) Open the new named sub-theme folder "w3css_subtheme" and change the following files' names from: drupal8_w3css_subtheme.theme >> To >> w3css_subtheme.theme

-drupal8_w3css_subtheme.info.yml >> To >> titto.info.yml
+drupal8_w3css_subtheme.info.yml >> To >> w3css_subtheme.info.yml

-drupal8_w3css_subtheme.libraries.yml >> To >> titto.libraries.yml
+drupal8_w3css_subtheme.libraries.yml >> To >> w3css_subtheme.libraries.yml

-4) Open the file titto.info.yml in your text editor and edit,
+4) Open the file w3css_subtheme.info.yml in your text editor and edit the
+following:

-line 1 from "Drupal8 W3CSS Subtheme" >> To "Titto"
+line 1 from "Drupal8 W3CSS Subtheme" >> To "W3css Subtheme",
+This is human readable name.

-line 7 from "drupal8_w3css_subtheme/global-components" >>
+line 8 from "drupal8_w3css_subtheme/d8w3css-subtheme-global" >> To >>

-To >> "titto/global-components".
+"w3css_subtheme/d8w3css-subtheme-global".

+We are only changing the drupal8_w3css_subtheme to the new sub theme name.
+The name "d8w3css-subtheme-global" is the library name and MUST match the name in w3css_subtheme.libraries.yml.

+If you would like to change the library name you MUST change it in the both files.

-Make sure the spaces in this file are not changed.
+Make sure the spaces in any of the files are not changed

 The sub-theme now is ready to be enabled.